pdimens/harpy/docs/imputation.md

 | pseudoHaploid | TRUE  | 15 | 10 | 100  |

 <!-- tabs:end -->

+### Parameters explained
+#### model
+STITCH uses one of three "methods" reflecting different statistical and biological models:
+- `diploid`: the best general method with the best statistical properties
+    - run time is proportional to the square of `k` and so may be slow for large, diverse populations
+- `pseudoHaploid`: uses statistical approximations that makes it less accurate than `diploid`
+    - run time is proportional to `k` and may be suitable for large, diverse populations
+- `diploid-inbred`: assumes all samples are completely inbred and as such uses an underlying haplotype based imputation model
+    - run time is proportional to `k`

+Each model assumes the samples are diploid and all methods output diploid genotypes and probabilities.

+#### useBX
+This parameter is given as a true/false.
+Simulations suggest including linked-read information isn't helpful in species with short haploblocks (it might makes things worse).
+So, it's worth trying both options if you aren't sure about the length of haplotype blocks in your species.

+#### k
+The `k`parameter is the number of ancestral haplotypes in the model.
+Larger K allows for more accurate imputation for large samples and coverages, but takes longer and accuracy may suffer with lower coverage.
+There's value in in trying a few values of `k` and assess performance using either external validation, or the distribution of quality scores (_e.g._ mean / median INFO score).
+The best `k` gives you the best performance (accuracy, correlation or quality score distribution) within computational constraints, while also ensuring `k` is not too large given your sequencing coverage (_e.g._ try to ensure that each ancestral haplotype gets at least a certain average \_X of coverage, like 10X, given your number of samples and average depth).

+#### s
+The `s` parameter controls the number of sets of ancestral haplotypes used and which final results are averaged over.
+This may be useful for wild or large populations, like humans.
+The `s` value should affect RAM and run time in a near-linearly.

+#### nGen
+The `nGen` parameter controls recombination rate between the sequenced samples and the ancestral haplotypes.
+It's probably fine to set it to $\frac{{4\times Ne}}{k}$ given some estimate of effective population size $Ne$.
+If you think your population can be reasonably approximated as having been founded some number of generations ago or reduced to $2\times k$ that many generations ago, use that generation time estimate.
+STITCH should be fairly robust to misspecifications of this parameter.

 ## STITCH Workflow
 [STITCH](https://github.com/rwdavies/STITCH) is a genotype imputation software developed for use in